harik90/Android-Flash-light/README.md

 ## 🚀 How to Use
 1. Open the **Flashlight App**
-2. Tap the **Power Button** to turn ON the flashlight
-3. Tap again to turn it OFF
+2. Tap again to turn it OFF
-4. Use it anytime — even offline
+3. Use it anytime — even offline

 ---